-For the scientific part of my audience, it is probably easier to argue in favor of Wolfram Mathematica, since the end product in science is usually a solution of a certain problem, and Mathematica serves as a tool of research.
+For the scientific part of my audience, it is probably easier to argue in favor of Wolfram Mathematica software, since the end product in science is usually a solution of a certain problem, and Wolfram Mathematica software serves as a tool of research.
 Its value here is that it has many built-in functions and commands which allow doing a lot of things quickly.

-Here are 10 good reasons to use Wolfram Mathematica:
+Here are 10 good reasons to use Wolfram Mathematica software:

 - Multi-paradigm language: the richness of the language allows picking for any problem a programming paradigm or style which corresponds to it most directly.
 You spend most of the time thinking about the problem rather than implementation.
 The very high level of the language means that a lot of work is done for you by the system.